DavidAPease/adafruit-fram-raspberry-pi/README.md

 A module that creates an FRAM object which is passed the FRAM I2C bus address at initialization and opens the bus device only once would be a simple extenstion.
-From there, a selection of read and write calls, such as write8(), write16() and writeString(), along with the complementary read functions would be easy and would make the module very flexible.
+From there, a selection of read and write calls, such as write8(), write16() and writeString(), along with the complementary read functions, would be easy and would make the module very flexible.
 (Folks who are familiar with the Adafruit Arduino driver will recognize that this is the same model as, and an extension of, that driver.)